ManaRegen/task-manager-frontend/docs/function-requirements.md

 ## 1. Introduction

 ### 1.1 Purpose
-This document outlines the functional requirements for describing tasks and projects within the [Project Name] application.
+This document outlines the functional requirements for the Task Management application.

-### 1.2 Scope
-The requirements specify the fields available for users to provide details about tasks and projects, including any associated validation or constraints.

 ---